Maryusz/flutter-mvvm-architecture/README.md

 # Flutter MVVM architecture extension

-This extension for Visual Studio Code helps you create an MVVM structure for Flutter projects ass suggested by the latest guide you can find here:
+This extension for Visual Studio Code helps you create an MVVM structure for Flutter projects as suggested by the latest guide you can find here:
 [MVVM Flutter guide](https://docs.flutter.dev/app-architecture/case-study)
+This extension was created with the help of ChatGPT for the sole purpose of simplifying the use of the architecture in question.

 ## Available Commands